rochacbruno/danklinux/README.md

 - **dms** DankMaterialShell (cli + go backend)
   - The backend side of dms, provides APIs for the desktop and a management CLI.
-  - Shared dbus connection for NetworkManager, loginctl, accountsservice, and other interfaces.
+  - Shared dbus connection for networking (NetworkManager, iwd), loginctl, accountsservice, and other interfaces.
   - Implements various wayland protocols (such as gamma control)
   - Exposes a json API over unix socket for interaction with these interfaces
   - Provides plugin management APIs for the shell